AMWA-TV/nmos-testing/ReadMe.md

 ## Test Suite Structure

-All test classes inherit from 'GenericTest' which implements some basic schema checks on GET/HEAD/OPTIONS methods from the specification.
+All test classes inherit from `GenericTest` which implements some basic schema checks on GET/HEAD/OPTIONS methods from the specification.
 It also provides access to a 'Specification' object which contains a parsed version of the API RAML, and provides access to schemas for the development of additional tests.

-Each manually defined test is expected to be defined as a method starting with 'test_'.
+Each manually defined test is expected to be defined as a method starting with `test_`.
 This will allow it to be automatically discovered and run by the test suite.
-The return type for each test must be the result of calling one of the following methods on an object of class Test.
+The return type for each test must be the result of calling one of the following methods on an object of class `Test`.

-The first argument, `details`, is used to specify the reason for the test result.
+* The first argument, `details`, is used to specify the reason for the test result.
   It is required for `FAIL`, `OPTIONAL` (Not Implemented), or `NA` (Not Applicable), and is recommended for all cases other than a straightforward `PASS`.

-The second argument, `link`, is optional.
+* The second argument, `link`, is optional.
 It may be used to specify a link to more information, such as to a sub-heading on one of the NMOS Wiki [Specifications](https://github.com/AMWA-TV/nmos/wiki/Specifications) pages.
   It is recommended especially to provide further explanation of the effect of an `OPTIONAL` feature being unimplemented.

 Examples of each result are included below: